simonmichael/hledger/hledger/hledger_options.m4.md

 ## Market value

-The `-V/--value` flag converts reported amounts to their market value in some other commodity.
+The `-V/--value` flag converts reported amounts to their market value in another commodity.
-It uses the latest [market price](journal.html#market-prices) (declared with a P directive) dated on or before the valuation date.
+It uses the commodity referenced in the latest [market price](journal.html#market-prices) (P directive) dated on or before the valuation date.
 The default valuation date is today.
 For example: